snudm-starlab/SRP/README.md

 #### 2. Selecting Parameters to be pruned

-We compute the negative partial derivative of the objective function with respect to each connectivity parameter and use as for the importance score of the corresponding parameter.
+We compute the negative partial derivative of the objective function with respect to each connectivity parameter and use it as the importance score of the corresponding parameter.
 We select parameters with the lowest importance score to be pruned.

 #### 3. Shrinking Paramters with Selective Regularization